SLAM-Lab/SANA-FE/README.md

 # To Build

-This project uses a Makefile based build.
-To build use:
+This project uses CMake to create Makefiles.
+Use with:
+`cmake .`

+Then build Makefiles with:
 `make`

-For debug builds with verbose output you can run
-`make debug`

 ## Dependencies

-Building this project requires `make` and a compiler that supports the C99 standard.
+Building this project requires `cmake`, `make`, and a compiler that supports the C++11 standard.

-This project uses Python to launch simulations, parse input files and process simulation results.
+This project uses Python to launch simulations, parse input files, and process simulation results.
 Most project features require Python 3.8 or later, and the modules listed in `requirements.txt`.